46389/AutoFood/README.md

 - Navigate to the home/dashboard and upload a food image.
 - The app will run detection, estimate grams, and compute price based on the seeded menu.
 - Review results and proceed to checkout if needed.

-## Data and media
-- Uploaded images: `media/uploads/`
-- Detection outputs: `media/predictions/`
-- Menu item images: `media/menu_items/`

-## Management commands
-- `python manage.py setup_categories` – seeds default `FoodCategory` entries
-- `python manage.py setup_menu_items` – seeds sample `MenuItem` entries with prices/images

-## Environment and configuration
-- Default DB: SQLite (`db.sqlite3`)
-- For production, set `DEBUG=False` and configure `ALLOWED_HOSTS` in `AutoFood/settings.py`.
-- Static and media handling may require a proper web server in production (e.g., Nginx).

-## Troubleshooting
-- PyTorch/torchvision build mismatch: install a compatible pair from the official index (CPU or CUDA).
-- OpenCV issues on headless servers: consider `opencv-python-headless`.
-- If migrations fail, delete `db.sqlite3` (dev only) and rerun `migrate` and seed commands.
-- If models are not found, verify files in `ai_models/` and file paths used in views.

 ## License
 Educational use only.
 Add an explicit license if you plan to distribute.